hznkyh/CITS3200/README.md

 2. Click that box.
 A graph container should appear.

 3. Click 'Start' to automatically walk through all snapshots, or 'Step' to just view the next snapshot.
-Compromised nodes appear red, and uninfected nodes appear green.
+Compromised nodes appear red, exposed nodes (neighbour compromised nodes) appear yellow and normal nodes appear green.

 4. To view aggregated results for the simulation, click one of the four buttons at the bottom of the container.
 These should display statistic graphs obtained at the end of the simulation.